10 Tips to help prepare for your Photo Session

 What can we expect the session to be like?

 Our goal for the session is for you and your partner to have a great time hanging out with each other while we document the fun and spontaneous interactions between the both of you.
-We will give you all the direction you need while keeping the session relaxed and natural.
+We will give you all the direction you need while keeping the session natural and relaxed.
 We are happy to provide suggestions for poses and scenic spots that will photograph well so you have nothing to worry about.
-Think of it like being on a date - just relax, have fun and let us do the rest.
-You are welcome to bring and use any types of props for the session as well to make it a truly unique experience.
+Think of it like being on a date - just relax, have fun and we will take care of the rest.

 Can we bring props?